sharmaeklavya2/theoremdep-source/includes/linear-algebra/matrices/row-equiv.md

 $A$ and $B$ are row equivalent iff $B$ can be obtained from $A$ by applying a finite number of elementary row operations to $A$.

-Row equivalence is an equivalence relation.
+Row equivalence is an equivalence relation when matrices are over a field.

 ## Proof